SilentPenguin/OpenGL.py/README.md

 OpenGL.py sets out to resolve these issues.

 ### Write PEP 8 code
-We aren't morons, we can quickly and easily translate PEP 8 names into their counterparts.

 OpenGL.py transforms the spec from the gl registry for PEP 8 naming conventions.
 Below, is some code that demonstrates the usage of gl types, enums and commands under OpenGL.py: